 '''

-Router1(config) #router ospf 41
+Router1(config)#interface loopback 0

-Router1(config-router) #network 100.1.15.224 0.0.0.0 area 0
+Router1(config-if)#ip ospf 41 area 0

 '''

-16. OSPF Adjacencies.
-Enable logging of OSPF adjacency changes.
+18. OSPF Adjacencies.
+Each team should enable logging of OSPF adjacency changes.
+(Note: From IOS 12.4 onwards, log-neighbor-changes is activated by default when OSPF is first configured).
 This is so that a notification is generated every time the state of an OSPF neighbour changes, and is useful for debugging purposes: